|

 On April 15-17, at the Annual Africa Network Conference, Denison University, Granville, OH., I presented and read a paper, "Building Courses on Africa in the Humanities and Fine Arts."I also served as a panelist on the same panel.

-, at the invitation of the Eastman School of Music, University of Rochester, New York, USA, I performed a concert on three musical instruments.
+On January 22, at the invitation of the Eastman School of Music, University of Rochester, New York, USA, I performed a concert on three musical instruments.
 The three included: endongo (8-string bowl lyre),

 adungu (9-string bow-harp), and endingidi (1-string tube fiddle).
 In this concert, I collaborated with Wu Man playing the pipa (Chines lute), and Lee Knight playing the Appalachian banjo and musical bow.